Visitor Information 2014

 Please contact us for further information on 015395 64271 or email email@example.com or for the mill information Stuart@heronmill.org

-Due to demand Kate will lead a special one off Group Baking Day on Saturday 23rd June.
-This session is perfect for both novice and experienced bakers alike, and will cover the fundamentals of bread making using the flours ground at the mill.
+There will be a special Baking Day on Saturday 23rd June.
+This one day session is perfect for both novice and experienced bakers alike, and will cover the fundamentals of bread making using the flours ground at the mill.
 At the end of the day you will leave with three breads using each of the flours - spelt, wholewheat and rye.

 The workshop runs from 9.30am – 3.00pm and cost just £40.00 per person, with all ingredients, materials, a two course lunch and refreshments provided.

 If you're interested in attending please email firstname.lastname@example.org or call 01539 564271 ASAP, as there are only two spaces remaining.

 The first Newsletter post GDPR has just been sent to all subscribers who opted in to receiving it.
 If you didn't get yours and think you should have, please email email@example.com and I'll try and work out what's gone wrong.

 Heron Corn Mill is also the home of two external workshops which focus on quilting and textiles, and felting techniques.
 For more information about either course or to book your place please contact the relevant tutor.
 Patchwork & Quilting Workshops with Stella Adams-Schofield Develop your own patch...